bnarath/YouTube_Trending/README.md

 <hr>

-**Canada and the UK watched little content known to originate from within the respective countries, rather most videos watched in these countries orignate in the US.
-Comparatively, most videos watched in other countries originate from within the respective countries.**
+**Few videos that trended in Canada and the UK originated from within the respective countries, rather most videos that trended in these countries orignated in the US.
+Comparatively, most videos that trended in other countries originate from within the respective countries.**

 ![Origins_vs_viewership](youtube-trending/Image/Source_of_Videos_watched_by_Country.png)